Poll: A majority of Americans are ready to protest. Here's why.

 Support for abortion rights hits a high

-The poll found that 55 percent of Americans believe that abortion should be legal all or most of the time, while 43 percent disagree.
+The poll found that 55 percent of Americans believe that abortion should be legal in all or most cases, while 43 percent disagree, saying it should be illegal in all of most cases.
 That’s a record high level of support since the poll began asking the question in 2003; the previous high was in January 2013, when 54 percent supported all or most abortion as legal, while 44 percent disagreed.

 Support for legal abortion in all or most cases outweighs opposition in most subgroups, but opposition to abortion in all or most cases is the dominant position among Republicans, Trump voters, rural Americans, and seniors.